saviovincent/ETSInterviewChallenge/README.md

 SOLUTION:

-Solved using Java 1.8 and gradle buidl tool system.
+Solved using Java 1.8 and gradle build tool system.